RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 You would not be marked down for using a number like that - however if you really want a very large number, you might consider using `math.inf` instead, or even `float('inf')`.

+## In Q4, what does it mean an adversary which chooses amongst their `getLegalActions` uniformly at random?

+All it means is that the other players in the game are acting randomly, with no bias towards any action: all legal actions have the same chance of being executed.
+For example, if player 2 has three legal moves: left, down and up, then it will choose left with 33% chances, down with 33% chances and up with 33% chances.

 -----------------
 # Capture the Flag